Culture shock: Mission trip re-entry

 Ways to bounce back

-If you are having trouble with reentry shock, here are some practical ways to begin working through it:
+Having trouble with reentry shock?
+Here are some practical ways to work through it:

 1. Remember, you are not alone.
 Others have gone before you on the short-term missions journey.
 What you are feeling is not unique in the history of missionary emotions.
-Begin by searching out people who have had similar experiences.
-Ask them to share honestly what has helped and hindered them during their reentry.
+Try to find people who have had similar experiences.
+Ask them to share honestly what helped them and what hindered them during their reentry.

 2. Seek objectivity.
 Go one step further and ask these same people, or others, to be honest about you.
-If you can muster up the courage, ask someone who, in the past, has even been critical of you in some way.
-Ask the person if he or she sees some ways in which your actions, motives, or personality may have contributed to your reentry stress.
+If you can muster up the courage, talk to someone who, in the past, has even been critical of you in some way.
+Ask those people if they see ways in which your actions, motives, or personality may have contributed to your current reentry stress.
 The goal is to get realistic feedback.
-You might not get all the realistic feedback you need if you only ask your mother or best friend.

 3. Face the facts.
 Get honest with yourself.
 Take what you have learned from others.
 Face issues head-on.
-Although much of what they may say is mere opinion, some of it will reflect the truth about you.
+Although much of what those you talk to may say is mere opinion, some of it will reflect the truth about you.
 Embrace what is the truth.
 A good help in the process is the book Telling Yourself the Truth by William Backus and Marie Chapian.

 4. Put responsibility where it belongs.
-No one person is solely to blame.
+No one person is solely to blame for issues or problems you encountered.
 Accept responsibility for your own actions.
-Your sending agency, church, field missionaries, and even the nationals have no doubt partially shaped the way you feel now, Be clear without being judgmental.
+To be sure, your sending agency, church, field missionaries, and even local people where you served have no doubt partially shaped the way you feel now, Be clear without being judgmental.
 With a forgiving attitude, cautiously accept your part of the problem.

 5. Recognize that change comes slowly.
 You may not have been all that you wanted to be on the field.
 You may even be disappointed with how you reacted when you got back.
 The key is to be faithful today in what God has equipped you to do.
 Set aside all the rah-rah visions you had of saving the world single-handedly, and get down in the trenches where progress and growth are slow.